SATQuest: A Verifier for Logical Reasoning Evaluation and Reinforcement Fine-Tuning of LLMs: Evaluation

 These results point to two notable trends.
 First, reasoning models consistently outperform vanilla counterparts, particularly on more complex tasks.
 Second, the modest overall accuracy across models reflects the challenging nature of \ours and its effectiveness in distinguishing reasoning capabilities.
-Moreover, we observe that performance on \ours is highly correlated with other recent reasoning benchmarks, such as \textit{GPQA}~\citep{rein2024gpqa} and \textit{ZebraLogic}~\citep{lin2025zebralogicscalinglimitsllms}, suggesting that \ours captures essential generalization and reasoning capabilities in LLMs.
+Moreover, the model ranking induced by \ours is broadly consistent with that of other recent reasoning benchmarks such as \textit{GPQA}~\citep{rein2024gpqa} and \textit{ZebraLogic}~\citep{lin2025zebralogicscalinglimitsllms}, lending confidence that \ours reliably differentiates reasoning capability within the evaluated LLM population.

-\paragraph{Analysis by \textit{Instance Scale and Difficulty}.} We examine how model performance scales with instance complexity, measured using the number of decisions made by established SAT solvers (Glucose 4.1~\citep{doi:10.1142/S0218213018400018} for \Psatdp/\Psatsp, RC2~\citep{doi:10.3233/SAT190116} for \Pmaxsat, LBX~\citep{10.5555/2832415.2832523} for \Pmcs, and MUSX~\citep{10.1109/ISMVL.2010.11} for \Pmus). \cref{fig:scale_difficulty} visualizes model accuracy and response length against this complexity metric.
+\paragraph{Analysis by \textit{Instance}.} We examine how model performance scales with instance complexity, measured using the number of decisions made by established SAT solvers (Glucose 4.1~\citep{doi:10.1142/S0218213018400018} for \Psatdp/\Psatsp, RC2~\citep{doi:10.3233/SAT190116} for \Pmaxsat, LBX~\citep{10.5555/2832415.2832523} for \Pmcs, and MUSX~\citep{10.1109/ISMVL.2010.11} for \Pmus). \cref{fig:scale_difficulty} visualizes model accuracy and response length against this complexity metric.
 A consistent trend across tasks is that as instance complexity increases (more solver decisions), model accuracy tends to decline, while response length generally increases.
 Notably, we observe a concerning hallucination phenomenon when models encounter highly complex instances: they often fabricate solver calls or invent simplified reasoning paths rather than engaging with the full logical complexity of the problem.
 This hallucination is particularly evident for \texttt{o3-mini} on \Pmcs-\Qmath and \Pmus-\Qmath tasks, where response length actually decreases at high complexity, indicating the model abandons complete reasoning in favor of hallucinated shortcuts.
 Overall, all models exhibit reduced accuracy on larger and more difficult instances.
 Top-performing models like \texttt{o3-mini} and \texttt{DeepSeek-R1} show more gradual degradation, indicating better scalability, whereas less capable models experience a sharp performance drop, often failing completely on moderately complex instances and resorting to increasingly severe hallucinations when faced with logical complexity beyond their reasoning capacity.